 His numerous speaking engagements include The United Nations, The Norman Rockwell Museum, The Society of Illustrators, Syracuse University, School of Visual Arts, Pratt, Rhode Island School of Design, California College of the Arts, and the University of the Arts.

 Tim is a professor at Pratt Institute in Brooklyn, and lectures frequently across the country.
-If you would like Tim to visit your school or organization, contact Tim via the contact page.
+If you would like Tim to visit your school or organization, contact Tim via the contact form below.

 Tim lives in Brooklyn New York with his wife, Creative Director at Scholastic, Elizabeth Parisi, and their wonderful son, Cassius.